Officers of the Kingdom of Jerusalem: Marshal

-Seneschals
+Seneschal

 The office of seneschal in Jerusalem never achieved the prominence of its European counterparts but was important nonetheless.
-The seneschal administered the coronation ceremony, oversaw the Haute Cour in the king's absence, administered royal castles, and managed the royal finances and revenue.
+The seneschal administered the coronation ceremony, oversaw the High Court in the king's absence, administered royal castles, and managed the royal finances and revenue.
 The seneschal's power was over only viscounts and not castellans, and the constable was still superior to the seneschal due in part to the kingdom's constant state of war.
 During coronations the seneschal would hold the royal sceptre and oversee the coronation feast.

 The office was similar to, but not as developed as, the English office of the exchequer.